frinknet/gelli/README.md

 curl -L https://github.com/frinknet/gelli/raw/main/install.sh | sh
 ```

-just install and itwill do the rest...
+just install and it will do the rest...